Dr. Steffen Murau

 I am a political economist specialized in international money and finance.

-I am the principal investigator of the OBFA-TRANSFORM project, an Emmy Noether research group at Global Climate Forum and Freie Universität Berlin.
-I am also a fellow at the Global Development Policy Center of Boston University and the Monetary and Economic Department of the Bank for International Settlements.
+Currently, I work as the principal investigator of the OBFA-TRANSFORM project, an Emmy Noether research group at Global Climate Forum in Berlin.
+I am also a fellow at the Monetary and Economic Department of the Bank for International Settlements.

-Previously, I had postdoctoral affiliations at the Weatherhead Center for International Affairs of Harvard University, the City Political Economy Research Centre (CITYPERC) at City, University of London, and the Institute for Advanced Sustainability Studies (IASS), Potsdam.
+Previously, I had postdoctoral affiliations at the Weatherhead Center for International Affairs of Harvard University, the Global Development Policy Center of Boston University, the City Political Economy Research Centre (CITYPERC) at City, University of London, and the Institute for Advanced Sustainability Studies (IASS), Potsdam.

 I hold a PhD in International Political Economy from City, University of London (2017); a Magister Artium in political science, philosophy and international law from LMU München (2012); and a Bachelor of Science in economics from LMU München (2011).
 In 2015, I was a visiting doctoral research scholar at Columbia University, New York.